greg-dixon/ShogunChallenge/README.md

 # ShogunChallenge

-To run this application, do the following in the CLI:
+To run this application, follow these steps in the CLI:

 1. npm i to download all the goodies
 2. npm start to spin up the server